 \section{Proposed Method}

-\subsection{Large Visual Model (DinoV2) Based architecture}
+\subsection{Large Visual Model (DinoV2) Based Architecture}

-Previous work \cite{picon_weeds_2025}, was based on an EfficientNet architecture (\cite{tan2019EfficientNet}) with a DeepLabV3$+$ decoder (\cite{deeplab}).
-EfficientNet was known for its ability to achieve high performance with fewer parameters and lower computational cost.
+Previous work (\cite{picon_weeds_2025}) was based on an EfficientNet architecture (\cite{tan2019EfficientNet}) with a DeepLabV3$+$ decoder (\cite{deeplab}).
+EfficientNet is known for its ability to achieve high performance with fewer parameters and lower computational cost.

+On top of this backbone, three independent decoders were used to address the tasks of vegetation segmentation, species identification, and damage classification.
+Each decoder was designed to specialize in its respective task while sharing a common feature extraction backbone.
+This multi-decoder approach enabled the model to leverage shared representations from the EfficientNet backbone while tailoring the final predictions to the specific requirements of each task.

+Although independent decoders are not strictly necessary, previous work has shown that this approach can enhance performance in multi-task learning scenarios by allowing each decoder to focus on the unique aspects of its task while also helping the backbone learn more general features (\cite{yu2024unleashing}, \cite{picon2025crop}).
+Additionally, computational efficiency is improved by sharing the backbone across tasks, reducing overall model size, training time, and inference cost compared to using separate models for each task.

-In this work, we have improved this network by integrating a more modern self-supervised large visual model based on DinoV2 architecture (\cite{oquab2023dinov2}).
-Selected decoder was based on the segformer's multi-scale decoder (\cite{xie2021segformer}) to seamlessly incorporate different scale information.
-To address the different tasks, we used a common backbone for the three tasks and three independent decoders.
-The last layer of each decoder was removed and a final convolutional layer of spatial size (1,1) was added per task.
-The number of filters in the layer corresponded to the number of classes in the task.
-The activation function for the species and damage tasks was softmax, This architecture allows having independent decoder networks while using a single encoder for all tasks.
-Loss functions for the Vegetation, Species and Damage tasks were a weighted categorical cross-entropy where the weights were extracted from the efficient number of samples method (\cite{cui2019class}) that was extended to semantic segmentation tasks.
-We employed a unbalancing beta parameter of 0.99.
+In this work, we have improved this network by integrating a more modern self-supervised large visual model based on the DinoV2 architecture (\cite{oquab2023dinov2}).
+The selected decoder is based on SegFormer's multi-scale decoder (\cite{xie2021segformer}) to seamlessly incorporate information from different scales.
+To address the different tasks, we used a common backbone for the three tasks with three independent decoders.
+The last layer of each decoder was removed, and a final convolutional layer of spatial size (1,1) was added per task.
+The number of filters in this layer corresponded to the number of classes in the task.
+The activation function for the species and damage tasks was softmax.

+This architecture allows the use of independent decoder networks while employing a single encoder for all tasks.
+The loss functions for the vegetation, species, and damage tasks were weighted categorical cross-entropy, where the weights were extracted using the effective number of samples method (\cite{cui2019class}), extended to semantic segmentation tasks.
+We employed an unbalancing beta parameter of 0.99.